ZeghdaniFaris/Z-Genome-Lab/README.md

 # Z Genome Lab (Protected GitHub Release)

-Z Genome Lab is a symbolic-AI genomic simulation engine featuring over 25 modules for gene analysis, mutation modeling, and AI-assisted diagnosis.
+Z Genome Lab is the world’s first symbolic-AI-based genomic platform integrating over 25+ smart modules for gene analysis, mutation simulation, predictive interpretation, and dynamic 3D modeling.

 🔒 This repository contains documentation and protected proof of concept materials only.
 No source code is included.